yomidevs/yomitan/README.md

 ## Frequently Asked Questions ##

+*   **Is it possible to use Yomichan with files saved locally on my computer?**

+    It in order to be able use Yomichan with local files, you must first tick the *Allow access to file URLs* checkbox for Yomichan on the chrome extensions page.

 *   **When are you going to port Yomichan to $MYBROWSER?**

     I am considering creating a Firefox port once I am satisfied with the feature set of the Chrome extension.
 I may